MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

 ## Step 1.
 Invite a new user

-First, [login to the Materialize console](https://console.materialize.com/) and navigate to Account > Account Settings > Users.
+1. [Login to the Materialize console](https://console.materialize.com/) and navigate to Account > Account Settings > Users.

-Click **Invite User** and fill in the user information.
+1. Click **Invite User** and fill in the user information.

 The **Organization Admin** and **Organization Member** roles refer to `SUPERUSER` privileges